Go wild with wind power

 Run this activity

-4. Let everyone explore the different sources of wind power, such as how it feels on their faces, their hands, their hair.
+- Let everyone explore the different sources of wind power, such as how it feels on their faces or their hands.
+Make sure no-one touches the fan or the fan blades while they’re turned on.

-7. Place a fan at the start of your measuring line and turn it off.
+- Place a fan at the start of your measuring line and turn it off.
 The first person should place their item in front of the fan.
-They should mark where they’ve placed the item, so all other items can be placed there for fairness.
+They should mark where they’ve placed the item.
+All the other items can be placed there for fairness.

-8. You may need to direct the fan downwards, but once it’s in position, make sure it doesn’t move again, so your experiment is fair.
+- You may need to direct the fan downwards, but once it’s in position, make sure it doesn’t move again.
+This helps to make sure your experiment is fair.

 Reflection